-DD Waiver Service Standards

-Reissue December 28, 2018; Effective date January 1, 2019
+DD Waiver Service Standards Effective date July 1, 2021 Page 248 of 323

-Page 216 of 285

-- c.
-Complete training in universal precautions.
-The training materials shall meet Occupational Safety and Health Administration (OSHA) requirements. - d.
+- a.
+Complete IST requirements in accordance with the specifications described in the ISP of each person supported and as outlined in 17.10 Individual-Specific Training below. - b.
+Complete DDSD training in standards precautions located in the New Mexico Waiver Training Hub. - c.
 Complete and maintain certification in First Aid and CPR.
-The training materials shall meet OSHA requirements/guidelines. - e.
-Complete relevant training in accordance with OSHA requirements (if job involves exposure to hazardous chemicals). - f.
-Become certified in a DDSD-approved system of crisis prevention and intervention (e.g., MANDT, Handle with Care, CPI) before using EPR.
-Agency DSP and DSS shall maintain certification in a DDSD-approved system if any person they support has a BCIP that includes the use of EPR. - g.
-Complete and maintain certification in a DDSD-approved medication course if required to assist with medication delivery. - h.
-Complete training regarding the HIPAA. - 2.
+The training materials shall meet OSHA requirements/guidelines. - d.
+Complete relevant training in accordance with OSHA requirements (if job involves exposure to hazardous chemicals). - e.
+Become certified in a DDSD-approved system of crisis prevention and intervention (e.g., MANDT, Handle with Care, Crisis Prevention and Intervention (CPI)) before using Emergency Physical Restraint (EPR).
+Agency DSP and DSS shall maintain certification in a DDSD-approved system if any person they support has a BCIP that includes the use of EPR. - f.
+Complete and maintain certification in a DDSD-approved Assistance with Medication Delivery (AWMD) course if required to assist with medication delivery. - g.
+Complete DDSD training regarding the HIPAA located in the New Mexico Waiver Training Hub. - 2.
 Any staff being used in an emergency to fill in or cover a shift must have at a minimum the DDSD required core trainings and be on shift with a DSP who has completed the relevant IST. - 3.
-Staff providing direct services shall complete safety training within the first 30 days of employment and before working alone with a person receiving services.
-The training shall address at least the following: - a. operating a fire extinguisher; - b. proper lifting procedures; - c. general vehicle safety precautions (e.g., pre-trip inspection, removing keys from the ignition when not in the driver's seat); - d. assisting passengers with cognitive and/or physical impairments (e.g., general guidelines for supporting people who may be unaware of safety issues involving traffic or those who require physical assistance to enter/exit a vehicle); - e. operating wheelchair lifts (if applicable to the staff's role); - f. wheelchair tie-down procedures (if applicable to the staff's role); and - g. emergency and evacuation procedures (e.g., roadside emergency, fire emergency). - 4.
-DSP and DSS shall also complete DDSD-approved core curriculum training facilitated by certified trainers and mentors which includes: - a.
-Pre-Service for DSP/DSS within 30 days of hire and before working alone with any person receiving DD Waiver services; - Foundations for Health and Wellness within 30 days of hire and before working alone with any person receiving DD Waiver services; - c.
-DDSD-approved curriculum on Indications of Illness and Injury within 30 days of hire and prior to working alone with a person in services;
+Staff providing direct services shall complete safety training within the first 30 calendar days of employment and before working alone with a person receiving services.
+The training shall address at least the following: - a.
+Operating a fire extinguisher; - b.
+Proper lifting procedures; - c.
+General vehicle safety precautions (e.g., pre-trip inspection, removing keys from the ignition when not in the driver's seat); - d.
+Assisting passengers with cognitive and/or physical impairments (e.g., general guidelines for supporting people who may be unaware of safety issues involving traffic or those who require physical assistance to enter/exit a vehicle); - e.
+Operating wheelchair lifts (if applicable to the staff's role); - f.
+Wheelchair tie-down procedures (if applicable to the staff's role); and - g.
+Emergency and evacuation procedures (e.g., roadside emergency, fire emergency). - 4.
+DSP and DSS must also complete DDSD-approved core curriculum training facilitated by certified trainers and mentors which includes:

-DD Waiver Service Standards

-Reissue December 28, 2018; Effective date January 1, 2019
+DD Waiver Service Standards Effective date July 1, 2021 Page 249 of 323

-Page 217 of 285